MacLotsen/tlw/README.md

 The function signature is very imported in this example, as the signature has to meet the actual script file or function.

-Note that for a multi return function/script you can use an `std::tuple`.
+Note that for a multi return function/script you can use a `std::tuple`.

 ### Exposing globals